rphii/c-nexus/README.md

 Create notes and link them, however you can think of.
 Once created you can browse the nodes.

+It's possible to link a note to one that may or may not get created in the past.

 ## Build

 - run `make`